-- ▶ Goal is to express statements of the type "Problem X is at least as hard as problem Y." - Use the notion of reductions. - Y is polynomial-time reducible to X (Y ≤P X) if any arbitrary instance of Y can be solved using a polynomial number of standard operations, plus a polynomial number of calls to a black box that solves problem X.
+- ▶ Goal is to express statements of the type "Problem X is at least as hard as problem Y." - Use the notion of reductions. - Y is polynomial-time reducible to X (Y ≤P X) if any arbitrary instance of Y can be solved using a polynomial number of standard operations, plus one call to a black box that solves problem X.